mjordan/islandora_workbench_docs/docs/fields.md

 cats:Tuxedo|cats:Misbehaving|dogs:German Shepherd
 ```

-Term names containing commas (`,`) in multi-valued, multi-vocabulary fields need special treatment (no surprise there): you need to wrap the entire field in quotation marks (like you would for any other CSV value that contains a comma), and in addition, specify the namespace within each of the values:
+CSV values containing term names that have commas (`,`) in multi-valued, multi-vocabulary fields need to be wrapped in quotation marks (like any CSV value containing a comma), and in addition, the need to specify the namespace within each of the subvalues:

 ```text
 "tags:gum, Bubble|tags:candy, Hard"